sudhinsr/sudhinsureshcom/_posts/2023-06-16-scripts-elasticsearch-powershell.md

 2. **Create a New Index:** When it's time to update the data, create a new index with a version indicator.
 For instance, `country_v2`.

-    _Assumtion: Index mapping/settings file is present in this particular location "./Elasticsearch/country.json"_
+    _Assumption: Index mapping/settings file is present in this particular location "./Elasticsearch/country.json"_

     ```powershell
     param (